Introduction to SEP statistical models

 The probability density function (pdf) of the lognormal distribution is given by the following equation:

-(1)
+| (1) |

 Here φ is the event fluence, μ the mean value and σ the standard deviation of the natural logarithm of the event fluences.
 The event fluences in the JPL models have been fitted with the lognormal distribution [3-5].
 The cdf of the lognormal distribution is given by:

-(2)
+| (2) |

-where F(φ) is the likelihood of an event having fluence above φ.
+F(φ) is the likelihood of an event having fluence above φ.
 In the modelling the cdf is used and randomly sampled to get a fluence value for each event.
 Note that the lognormal distribution fails to fit the entire range of the data and particularly the lowest fluences.
 However, the contribution of these small events to the total cumulative fluence is negligible.
 In addition, the distribution has provided the best fit to the total yearly fluence when considering only those years during 7-year solar maximum [6].
-Note that the lognormal distribution as used in the JPL model [3-5] is actually the normal distribution applied to the log10 of the event fluences or peak fluxes and this was applied for functions on the SEPEM system.
-Although ultimately whether the natural logarithm or the log10 is used in the calculation makes no difference to the model output it will make a difference when comparing distribution parameters with others previously published.
+Note that the lognormal distribution as used in the JPL model [3-5] is actually the normal distribution applied to the log

 The truncated power law